 The process to extract phosphorus is particularly damaging, as strip-mining is the most common method of extraction.
-The by-products of the processing of phosphorus include radioactive gypsum, commonly stored in "stacks" in the United States, and air pollution that includes fluorides.
-Furthermore, phosphorus deposits are often contaminated by arsenic or cadmium, which can be concentrated during processing and there is a subsequent build-up of these toxic substances in agricultural soils.
+The by-products of the processing of phosphorus include radioactive gypsum, commonly stored in "stacks" in the United States, and air pollution that includes fluo-Furthermore, phosrides. phorus deposits are often contaminated by arsenic or cadmium, which can be concentrated during processing and there is a subsequent build-up of these toxic substances in agricultural soils.